 A one-way ANCOVA was conducted to examine the effect of instructional methods (static infographics vs traditional textbook-based instruction) on vocabulary retention, with pretest scores as the covariate.
 Table 8 shows that the impact of the group is also statistically significant (F(1,58) = 8.22, p = .006).
 This indicates that students in the static infographics group retained significantly more vocabulary than those in the textbook-based group after controlling for the initial vocabulary knowledge.
-Moreover, partial Eta Squared = 0.12, which suggests a medium effect size -meaning the use of static infographics had a meaningful impact on long-term retention.
-Therefore, there was a statistically significant difference between the two groups in delayed posttest performance after adjusting for pretest scores.
-It is worth noting that students who received vocabulary instruction through static infographics demonstrated significantly better vocabulary retention compared to those who were taught using traditional textbook methods.
+Moreover, partial Eta Squared = 0.12, which suggests a medium effect size, meaning that the use of static infographics had a meaningful impact on long-term retention.
+Therefore, a statistically significant difference was found between the two groups in delayed posttest performance after adjusting for pretest scores.
+It is worth noting that students who received vocabulary instruction through static infographics demonstrated significantly better vocabulary retention.